devlanger/EmployeeManagement/Readme.md

--[x] Add AutoMapper and use for View Model mappings -[x] Add roles and authorization to add employees and give salaries -[x] Add middleware to refresh roles claims after user update -[ ] Add team entity, list entities in teams razor page -[ ] Split roles and permissions
--[ ] Rewrite identity to mediator and api
+-[x] Add AutoMapper and use for View Model mappings -[x] Add roles and authorization to add employees and give salaries -[x] Add middleware to refresh roles claims after user update -[x] Add team entity, list entities in teams razor page -[x] Rewrite identity to mediator and api
--[ ] Host application in docker container on GitHub pages -[ ] Use GitHub Actions to automatize deployment to pages
+-[x] Host application in App Service on Azure pages

+-[ ] AzureDev ops pipelines to deploy/publish application
+-[ ] Optimistic Concurrency for editing teams/users

 Azure Services used:
 -Azure App Service - deployment of app